tauri-apps/cargo-mobile2/README.md

 cargo install --git https://github.com/BrainiumLLC/cargo-mobile
 ```

-cargo-mobile is currently only supported on macOS.
-Adding Linux support would likely only take a small PR, but Windows support is potentially a small nightmare.
-(Note that only macOS can support iOS development, so other platforms could only be used for Android development!)
+cargo-mobile is currently supported on macOS and Linux.
+Note that it's not possible to target iOS on platforms other than macOS!
+You'll still get to target Android either way.

+A PR adding Windows support would be hugely appreciated!

 You'll need to have Xcode and the Android SDK/NDK installed.
 Some of this will ideally be automated in the future, or at least we'll provide a helpful guide and diagnostics.